 - After the dough has doubled, it's time to punch it down.
 Just make a fist and "punch" the dough until all the air is out.

-- If you want rolls that are absolutely equal shape and size, you'll want to pat or lightly roll out the dough and then cut it into even square shapes.
+- Shape the dough into rolls.
+Tip: If you want rolls that are in absolutely equal shape and size, you'll want to pat or lightly roll out the dough and then cut it into even square shapes.
 I'm lazy and imperfect so I expect the same of my rolls and just pinch off the dough in sizes as similar as possible.

 - Take the piece of dough, grab an edge and fold it down to the bottom, repeating on all sides until you have a roundish shape with a smooth top.
 Place the roll in the pan with the unsmooth or "ugly" side down.

-- A note on pans and crust - If you like softer crust, I suggest placing them in a glass dish with high edges, like a 9×13.
-If you like a crisper crust, I suggest a metal sheet or pan, like a half-sheet so the edges are more exposed during baking.
-Either way, make sure you leave about ½ to 1 inch between the rolls so they have room to rise and expand, with just enough space so that they will touch when fully risen.
+- A note on pans and crust - If you like a softer crust, I suggest placing them in a glass dish with high edges, like a 9x13.
+If you like a crisper crust, I suggest a metal half sheet or pan with low edges so the sides are more exposed during baking.
+Either way, make sure you leave about 1/2 to 1 inch between the rolls so they have room to rise and expand, with just enough space so that they will touch when fully risen.
 This will help them rise nice and tall and create that flaky pull-apart yumminess we all love.

-- Make sure your oven rack is set to the middle of your oven so the top and bottom can brown evenly.
-Preheat your oven to 350° about 15-20 minutes before you're ready to start baking.
+- Make sure your oven rack is in the middle of your oven so the top and bottom can brown evenly.
+Preheat your oven to 350°F about 15-20 minutes before you're ready to start baking.

-- Take off the towel or wrap on your rolls and place in the oven and bake until done.
+- Take the towel or wrap off your rolls and place in the oven and bake until done.
 Exact time will depend on how large you made your rolls and how hot your oven actually heats.
 Mine usually take 20-25 minutes.
-To be sure, you can use an instant-read thermometer and aim for at least 190°.
+To be sure they’re done, you can use an instant-read thermometer and aim for at least 190°F.

-- You’re finally done and can enjoy your yummy masterpiece.
-Just don't blame me if everyone scrafs them down in minutes and you're looking at this recipe again tomorrow.
-Enjoy!
+- Congrats – you’ve made homemade yeast rolls and can enjoy your yummy masterpiece.
+Just don't blame me if everyone scarfs them down in minutes and you're looking at this recipe again tomorrow. ;) Enjoy!